cversky-rh/RHSI-Demo/README.md

  	podman build -t rhsi-demo-combiner .
   4. Push the Container to an Image Repository
-     This example will assume you are using quay.io and uses my user account (rh_ee_jwells) and a Repo that was made (rhsi-demo)
+     This example will assume you are using quay.io and uses my user account (cversky_rh) and a Repo that was made (rhsi-demo)

 	podman login quay.io

-	podman push rhsi-demo-combiner:latest quay.io/rh_ee_jwells/rhsi-demo-combiner
+	podman push rhsi-demo-combiner:latest quay.io/cversky_rh/rhsi-demo-combiner

 # Map Container
 NOTE: THIS STEP IS COMPLETED IN THE OPENSHIFT SETUP PHASE OF THE